-Each day of the week they’d copy their favorite scripture, poem, quote, or literature passage.
-When I selected the passages, they didn’t find copywork as enjoyable, so I’d allow them to select their own passages as long as they are thoughtful about their selections.
-It was interesting to see the different passages, scriptures, and quotes they chose each week.
+Each day of the week they’d copy either their favorite scripture, poem, quote, or literature passage for copywork.
+When I selected the passages they didn’t find copywork as enjoyable, so I’d allow them to select their own passages as long as they are thoughtful about their selections.
+It was interesting to read the different passages, scriptures, and quotes they chose each week.

 I gave them the freedom to write about topics that interest them.

-When my kids were younger, I had them do daily journal writings.
-Sometimes I’d give them prompts but mostly I just let them write about whatever was on their mind.
-One day, they kept talking about the Naruto anime, so I asked them to write a paper about their favorite character explaining why they liked them.
-I was really surprised by the thoughtfulness of their responses and gained a deeper understanding of why they connected with the Naruto anime and manga so much.
+When they were younger they’d have to do daily journal writings.
+Sometimes, I’d give them prompts but mostly I just let them write about whatever was on their mind.
+One day, they kept talking about the Naruto anime.
+So as a writing exercise, I asked them to write about their favorite character and why they liked them.
+I was really surprised by the thoughtfulness of their responses and gained a deeper understanding of why they connected with the Naruto anime and manga series.

-I encourage them to make up characters and write stories.
+I encourage them to create characters and write stories about them.

-My children loved playing dress-up when they were little and this sometimes inspired the creation of characters.
-I would then encourage them to create short stories about these characters.
+My children loved playing dress-up when they were little.
+This sometimes inspired the creation of characters.
+I would encourage them to create short stories about these characters.
 One of my favorites is a character created by my daughter Shaia.
 His name is El Machio, a vigilante outlaw she describes as the Hispanic Batman.
 My son Solomon created Hobo Samurai, a kid without a home that travels around fighting injustice everywhere he goes.

 I’m gracious and patient when correcting them.

-Run-on sentences and misspelling were major problems that used to frustrate me when the girls were younger.
+I used to stress about run-on sentences and misspelling when my girls were younger.
 With my son, I try to be more gracious and patient when pointing out spelling and grammatical errors.
 There are times that I don’t point out errors at all.
-I’ve stopped stressing about the mechanics of writing and am more concerned with encouraging my children and helping them flesh out their ideas.
+I’ve stopped stressing about the mechanics of writing and am more concerned with encouraging my children and helping them flesh out their ideas while gently pointing out grammatical and spelling errors.
 My high schoolers are great writers and Solomon’s writing continues to improve every day.